 - All soft & hard drink

-- All your personal expenses which is not mentioned in cost inclusion
+- All your personal expenses which are not mentioned in cost inclusion